lijingcui/Lijing-Cui--IWU/README.md

 # Lijing-Cui--IWU

 ## 🔍 About Me
-- 🎓 Machine Learning Student at [Your University]
+- 🎓 Machine Learning Student at Indiana Wesleyan University
 - 🤖 Interested in AI, data visualization, and model optimization

 ## 🧠 Skills